Workshop on Bicycle Helmets

 When Must I Replace a Helmet?

 - Replace any helmet if you crash.
 Impact crushes some of the foam, although the damage may not be visible.
-Helmets work so well that you need to examine them for marks or dents to know if you hit.
+Helmets work so well that you must look for marks or dents to know if you hit.

 - Replace the buckle if it cracks or a piece breaks off.